-The facility will assign staff to update families and responsible parties as to the condition of infected residents on a daily basis or upon a change in a resident's condition.
+The facility will assign staff to update families and responsible parties as to the condition of infected residents daily or upon a change in a resident's condition.
 This responsibility will be assigned at the time of the event.

 Hospitalized residents will be admitted or readmitted in accordance with all applicable laws and regulations, including but not limited to